Breaded pork chops are tender with a crisp, crunchy exterior and tangy mustard coating – the ultimate comfort food.

 I think seasoning the chops with salt and pepper rather than adding them to the breadcrumb mixtures creates a more flavorful finished dish as well.
 Make sure to season both sides of the chop before combining the breadcrumb mixture.
 This will give the pork time to absorb the salt for flavoring and to start breaking down the protein which creates a more tender piece of meat.

-This recipe does away with the dredging process that I use for my Air Fryer Breaded Pork Chops and has been replaced with a mustard smear.
+This recipe does away with the dredging process and has been replaced with a mustard smear.
 Which is just your favorite mustard, either yellow or Dijon, that is brushed on to the pork chops.
 The smear makes adhering the breadcrumbs pretty easy and adds a lovely tang to the dish.

 Gently pressing the breadcrumb mixture into the chops with your hands creates a nice even coating.